-Oh, and I almost forgot a third category, which is the voiceover dub, dating back to the Soviet Union in the 80’s, consisting in dubbing over instead of at the place of the original, which I guess was creating a total auditive mess… Luckily, this practice is now more anecdotal than actually used for movies, although it is still used for documentary in which you can hear the voice of the person speaking behind the voice of the commentator.
+Oh, and I almost forgot a third category, which is the voiceover dub, dating back to the Soviet Union in the 80s, consisting of dubbing over instead of in the place of the original, which I guess was creating a total auditive mess… Luckily, this practice is now more anecdotal than actually used for movies, although it is still used for documentaries in which you can hear the voice of the person speaking behind the voice of the commentator.

 To conclude, which one is the best?

 Both are great, it depends on the situation, on your preferences, even on your mood!
 My advice would be perhaps to choose depending on the kind of movie you want to watch, if you are alone or not, etc.

 One last thing: either dubbed or subtitled, beware of bad translations!
 You can always find an unreliable version which you will forget – or worse, misinterpret – jokes, puns, or even simple sentences… You’ve been warned!